Seimas: Origins

+From an etymological standpoint, the word is of Slavic origin, being derived from Polish sejm via Ruthenian sejmъ, sėjmъ.
 The first traces of large nobility meetings can be found in the negotiations for Treaty of Salynas in 1398.
 However, it is considered that the first Seimas met in Hrodna in 1445 during talks between Casimir IV Jagiellon and the Council of Lords.
 As the Muscovite–Lithuanian Wars raged, the Grand Duke needed more tax revenues to finance the army and had to call the Seimas more frequently.
 In exchange for increased taxation, the nobility demanded various privileges, including strengthening the Seimas.

 At first the Seimas did not have the legislative power.
 It would debate on foreign and domestic affairs, taxes, wars and treasury.
 At this time, there were no rules regulating how frequently the Seimas would assemble, who could participate, how the sessions should take place or what functions the Seimas had.
 At the beginning of the 16th century, the Seimas acquired some legislative powers and could petition the Grand Duke to pass certain laws, which the Duke usually granted in exchange for nobility's support and cooperation in taxation and war matters.

 Major reforms were carried out between 1564 and 1566, just before the Union of Lublin.
 In the Second Statute of Lithuania, the Seimas acquired full legislative powers, acting as the lower house of the parliament, with the Lithuanian Council of Lords as the upper house.
 It was at this point that elections to the Seimas were introduced (local nobles would elect their delegates) – any noble could participate in the Seimas before.

 Seimas of the Grand Dutchy was abolished in 1569, with the Union of Lublin.
 The Union created a new state, the Polish–Lithuanian Commonwealth, and joined the Seimas of Lithuania with the Sejm of Poland into a single Sejm of the Polish–Lithuanian Commonwealth.
 By this time, 40 Seimas of Lithuania had taken place.